arh-eu/gds-cpp-messages/README.md

 A `semaphore.hpp` is also added.
 This is not needed for user created applications, but our console client uses them.
 Another utility class is the `CountDownLatch`, which is used similar to a semaphore - also for the console client.

-Please note that the usual `ws://` or `wss://` prefix is _not_ needed in the URL (it will lead to a connection refusal as the `SimpleWebSocketClient` expects the URL without the scheme).
+Please note that the usual `ws://` or `wss://` prefix is _not_ needed in the URL (it will lead to a connection refusal as the `SimpleWebSocketClient` expects the URL without the scheme, as a different constructor call indicates the TLS usage).

 If you want to use `UUID`s for message ID, you can use the `gds_uuid.hpp` header, which has the `uuid::generate_uuid_v4();` method that returns a random `uuid` formatted string.